 Risk Factors When looking at risk, one should determine:

 - The probability that it will occur (what)

 - The range of possible outcomes (impact or amount at stake)

 - Expected timing (when) in the project life cycle

 - Anticipated frequency of risk events from that source (how often)

 Risk Averse Someone who does not want to take risks is said to be risk averse.

+Risk Tolerances and Thresholds Tolerances are the areas of risk that are acceptable or unacceptable.
 For example, “a risk that affects our reputation will not be tolerated.”
 Tolerance areas can include any component of the “triple constraint” as well as reputation and other intangibles that may affect the customer.
 A threshold is the amount of risk that is acceptable.
-For example, “A risk of a two week delay is okay, but nothing more.”

 Have you realized yet that there are inputs to the process as a whole (“What are the inputs to risk management?”) and inputs to each part of the process of risk management (“What are the inputs to risk response planning?”)

 Did you realize that the inputs to each part of the process are almost always the outputs of the parts that came before?
 As a result, these should not need memorization.
 However, since risk management is a very step-by-step, process-oriented part of project management, expect risk input and output questions on the exam.